 Day 2: Tyndrum to Kingshouse/Glencoe | 31km or 21km

 From Tyndrum, the route closely follows the railway and the road.
 By this stage, you are firmly in the Scottish Highlands, and the view will be spectacular from here, all the way to Fort William.
 The path uses an old military road throughout this stage (and continues right across Rannoch Moor).
 This is also the most exposed section of the route so far with little protection from the elements.
 The path climbs out of Bridge of Orchy through a coniferous forest, eventually providing lovely views across to Loch Tulla.
 The path then passes the Inveroran Hotel, before the long stretch across the edge of the wild and eerily remote Rannoch Moor, passed the Glencoe Ski Centre and into the fabulous mountain range of Glencoe and the isolated Kings House Hotel.

 You can split this long day in two by adding an extra night in Bridge of Orchy.
-It can also be shortened by taking the bus to Bridge of Orchy.
+It can also be shortened by taking the bus/train to Bridge of Orchy.